 This company is committed to providing associates and customers with perks that they can’t get anywhere else.

-If you’re looking for a company with similar growth or value to Wawa, take a look at some of their competitors below.
+If you’re looking for a company with similar growth or value as Wawa, take a look at some of its competitors below.

 Casey’s General Stores (NASDAQ: CASY)